Akokisa: Culture

 Akokisa people lived in settled villages and built airy structures to cope with their warm climate.
 Their homes were beehive-shaped and thatched with grass or palmetto leaves.
 A hearth would be located in the center of the floor with a smokehole in the ceiling.
 During summer months, an Akokisa would sleep in a Chickee, a raised platform with a thatched roof and open sides.
 Beds were made of straw, covered with animal skins.

 For water transportation and fishing, Akokisas carved cypress logs into dugout canoes.

 Both men and women decorated their bodies and faces with tattoos.

 The Akokisa, like the Atakapa, practiced cannibalism, which may have been connected to their religious beliefs.
 Cannibalistic efforts were described as consumption of enemies' flesh after a battle by Simars de Bellisle, who observed them firsthand.
 Akokisa were hunter-gatherers and had a diet of deer, fish, oysters and bison.

 Black drink was used for purification in certain ceremonies.

 They are reported to have grown "superfine" maize.
 Tubers of the greenbrier vine provided meal for baking and cooking.
 During warm seasons they ate bird eggs, fish, shellfish, and American lotus rhizomes and seeds; during cold seasons they moved further inland and hunted deer, bear, and bison.
 Horses were used to hunt bison.
 Tanned deer hides and bear fat were their primary commercial exports.

 Almost nothing is known about their kinship systems, life cycle, or marriage customs.

 Language

-The Akokisa language is extinct and unknown.
+The Akokisa language is extinct and nearly unknown.

 Swanton claimed that the Akokisa spoke a language related to Atakapa based on the similarity of a vocabulary of 45 words ascribed to the Akokisa collected by Captain Jean Béranger in 1721 on Galveston.
 However, there is no clear evidence that this document actually represents the language of Akokisa (Béranger provides a tribal designation for the vocabulary).

 Sibley also reported that they had their own language "peculiar to themselves" and used sign language to communicate with other Indians (also reported for other peoples in eastern Texas).
 He did not connect them with the Atakapa.

 Only two Akokisa words have been found in Spanish records: Yegsa meaning "Spaniard(s)" and Quiselpoo, a female name.